How to Become a Certified Care Manager: Step-by-Step Career Guide

 Step 1: Earn a Degree

 The National Academy of Certified Care Managers (NACCM) requires that applicants have at least either an associate's degree in social work, counseling, nursing, public health or a comparable discipline or a RN diploma to be eligible for certification.
 Associate's degree programs in social and community health usually require completion of coursework and a field experience.
-Classes in these 2-year programs cover topics like wellness for life, anatomy, physiology, social welfare programs and policies, sociology, human development and psychology.
+Classes in these 2-year programs cover topics like wellness for life, anatomy, physiology, and social welfare programs.

 RN diploma programs require approximately one year to complete.
 Classes in these programs cover topics like anatomy, physiology, microbiology, nutrition, psychology and chemistry.
 All states require nurses to be licensed, generally by passing the National Council Licensure Examination for Registered Nurses (NCLEX-RN) offered by the National Council State Boards of Nursing.